Emtee

-Mthembeni Ndevu, better known by his stage name Emtee (stylized as eMTee) is a South African rapper.
-He was born in Matatiele and grew up in Rockville, Soweto, where he was involved in talent shows.
-His career began at the age of 17, and his debut hit single, "Roll Up" was released in 2015 When he was 23.
+Mthembeni Ndevu, professionally known by his stage name Emtee (stylized as eMTee) is a South African rapper.
+Regarded as one of the best and most influential figures in the South African music scene.
+He was born in Matatiele, Eastern Cape and grew up in Rockville, Soweto, where he was involved in talent shows.
+His career began at the age of 17, and his debut hit single, "Roll Up" was released in 2015.
 Emtee was signed to Ambitiouz Entertainment, released his debut album Avery (2015), which was commercially successful and was eventually certified platinum by Recording Industry of South Africa (RiSA).

-The album was preceded by two singles: "Roll Up" and "Pearl Thusi".
+The album was preceded by two successful singles: "Roll Up" and "We Up".